dzulic/ClojureProject/README.md

 - Leiningen: Leiningen is a build automation and dependency management tool for the simple configuration of software projects written in the Clojure programming language
 - Ring:  It's a lower-level framework to handle HTTP requests, with a focus on traditional web development.
 - Compojure: Compojure is a small routing library for Ring that allows web applications to be composed of small, independent parts.
+- Hiccup: Hiccup is a library for representing HTML in Clojure.
+It uses vectors to represent elements, and maps to represent an element's attributes.
+- Quin: Library for manipulating the images

 ## Project description

+User mode consists of *Home page*, *Upload to gallery* page, and *Gallery* page.

+- Any user can create new user
+- User can upload image
+- User can access his gallery
+- User can manipulate the image

+When the user wants to exit the system, there is an option in the menu bar for logout.

 ## Built with
 - IntelliJ Idea